-The PHA will send a copy of the updated HUD-50058 by regular mail no later than 10 business days after the effective date of the reexamination.
+The PHA will send a copy of the updated HUD-50058 no later than 10 business days after the effective date of the reexamination.
+Refer to the external Communications Manual for the PHA's current communications strategy.

 Change in Billing Amount.
 The receiving PHA is required to notify the initial PHA, using form HUD-52665, of any change in the billing amount for the family as a result of: